derekgreene11/CS340/README.md

 ## Step 1
 [:white_check_mark]:#

-- [ ] A PDF with schema diagram with example data and following sections
+- [ ] A PDF file containing all the items from Step 1, plus a schema diagram which should follow the (updated) database outline and ER diagram, and the example data used in your database.
-- [ ] A. Fixes based on Feedback from Step 1
-- [ ] B. Project Outline and Database Outline - Updtated Version
-- [ ] C. Entity-Relationship Diagram
-- [ ] D. Schema
-- [ ] E. Example Data

-## Step 2
-- [ ] Data Definition Queries as defined in the Rubric
+- [x] The .SQL file containing your Data Definition Queries (e.g. DDL.sql) and the sample data INSERT statements

 ## Rubric